gocd/www.go.cd/getting-started/part-1.md

 </figure>

 This step assumes that you have git installed on the GoCD Server and Agent.
-Like git, any other commands you need for running your scripts need to be installed on the Go Agent nodes.
+Like git, any other commands you need for running your scripts need to be installed on the GoCD Agent nodes.

 If you had trouble with this step, and it failed, take a look at the [troubleshooting page](/documentation/user/current/installation/troubleshoot_installer.html) in the documentation.
 If